-These risks are significant as they touch on fundamental pillars of scientific ethics and good practice, such as scientific freedom regarding the dependence on commercial publishers, scientific quality assurance concerning the handling of highly generic publications, as well as the public legitimation of science, which could be put into question by plausible and seemingly scientific nonsense produced by LLMs - large majority of the experts (75.0%) regard LLMs as a catalyst for disinformation (figure 2).
-Notwithstanding the gravity of the aforementioned risks, the majority of experts perceive the benefits of LLMs to outweigh the drawbacks (figure 2), which explains why most of them already use or intend to use LLMs in their work.
+In the second phase, the experts ranked these, indicating that bias is seen as the biggest threat, followed by disinformation and overburdening academic quality assurance mechanisms (see Online appendix Table 5).
+These risks are significant as they touch on fundamental pillars of scientific ethics and good practice, such as scientific freedom regarding the dependence on commercial publishers, scientific quality assurance concerning the handling of highly generic publications, as well as the public legitimation of science, which could be put into question by plausible and seemingly scientific nonsense produced by LLMs-large majority of the experts (75.0%) regard LLMs as a catalyst for disinformation (Fig. 2).
+Notwithstanding the gravity of the aforementioned risks, the majority of experts perceive the benefits of LLMs to outweigh the drawbacks (Fig. 2), which explains why most of them already use or intend to use LLMs in their work.
 This, however, can also be attributed to the sampling strategy employed in this study, possibly involving technology-proficient experts.
 This result is noteworthy nonetheless and supports the hypothesis that generative AI will change scientific work in the long run.